sidneyjachimowicz/unit1-capstone/DESIGN.md

 ### Recipe Management

-**User Story 1: Create a Recipe**
+**1. Create a Recipe**
-As a recipe creator, I want to add new recipes so I can store and share them.
+> *As a recipe creator, I want to add new recipes so I can store and share them.*

 **Acceptance Criteria:**
-- Form includes title, image, ingredients, and instructions
+- Form includes title, image, ingredients, and instructions.
-- Required field validation
+- Required field validation.
-- Success message on submission
+- Success message on submission.

+---

-**User Story 2: View Recipes**
+**2. View Recipes**
-As any user, I want to view a list of recipes so I can find something to cook.
+> *As any user, I want to view a list of recipes so I can find something to cook.*

 **Acceptance Criteria:**
-- Recipe cards show key info
+- Recipe cards show key info.
-- Click to open full recipe
+- Click to open full recipe.
-- Works for both logged-in and guest users
+- Works for both logged-in and guest users.

+---

-**User Story 3: Edit a Recipe**
+**3. Edit a Recipe**
-As a creator, I want to edit my recipe so I can fix or improve it.
+> *As a creator, I want to edit my recipe so I can fix or improve it.*

 **Acceptance Criteria:**
-- "Edit" button appears on creator dashboard
+- "Edit" button appears on creator dashboard.
-- Prefilled form loads existing data
+- Prefilled form loads existing data.
-- Save updates the recipe
+- Save updates the recipe.

+---

-**User Story 4: Delete a Recipe**
+**4. Delete a Recipe**
-As a creator, I want to delete my recipe so I can manage my content.
+> *As a creator, I want to delete my recipe so I can manage my content.*

 **Acceptance Criteria:**
-- "Delete" button on dashboard
+- "Delete" button on dashboard.
-- Confirmation prompt required
+- Confirmation prompt required.
-- Removed from all views on success
+- Removed from all views on success.

 ### Recipe Discovery

-**User Story 5: Search Recipes**
+**5. Search Recipes**
-As a viewer, I want to search by keyword so I can quickly find recipes
+> *As a viewer, I want to search by keyword so I can quickly find recipes.*

 **Acceptance Criteria:**
-- Search input visible on browse page
+- Search input visible on browse page.
-- Results update dynamically
+- Results update dynamically.
-- "No match" message if empty
+- "No match" message if empty.

+---

-**User Story 6: Guest Browsing**
+**6. Guest Browsing**
-As a visitor, I want to browse recipes without logging in
+> *As a visitor, I want to browse recipes without logging in.*

 **Acceptance Criteria:**
-- No login required to view recipes
+- No login required to view recipes.
-- Read-only access to recipe content
+- Read-only access to recipe content.